TsingZ0/HtFLlib/README.md

 # General Federated Learning (GFL)
 Standard federated learning (FL), e.g., [FedAvg](http://proceedings.mlr.press/v54/mcmahan17a.html), assumes that all the participating clients build their local models with the same architecture, which limits its utility in real-world scenarios.
-In practice, each client can build its own model with a specific model architecture for specific local tasks.
+In practice, each client can build its own model with a specific model architecture for a specific local task.

 ## Scenarios and datasets

-Here, we only show the mnist dataset in the ***label skew*** scenario generated via Dirichlet distribution for example.
-Please refer to my another repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID) for more help.
+Here, we only show the MNIST dataset in the ***label skew*** scenario generated via Dirichlet distribution for example.
+Please refer to my other repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID) for more help.

 *You can also modify codes in PFL-Non-IID to support model heterogeneity scenarios, but it tasks much effort.
 In this repository, you only need to configure `system/main.py` to support model heterogeneity scenarios.*